ADH0M/Redux-Fetch-data/README.md

-This code demonstrates how to use Redux, Redux Thunk, and Axios to handle asynchronous API requests in a Redux store.
+ use Redux, Redux Thunk, and Axios to handle asynchronous API requests in a Redux store.

 Redux Setup: